The Travel Guide to Milford Sound on a Budget© NZPocketGuide.com

 The Cheapest Milford Sound Cruises

-The cheapest cruise at Milford Sound is usually with Mitre Peak Cruises (more info on Viator and Tripadvisor).
-Their two-hour cruise takes you to all the highlights that other cruises see, majestic mountain views, seal rock and under Stirling Falls, for around NZ$65 per adult (of course, price is subject to change).
-Alternatively, JUCY Cruise (check them out on Viator, Tripadvisor or Klook too) has regular deals on their retail price of NZ$100, typically bringing it down to NZ$60 on their “Early Bird” cruise (departing around 9am) or around NZ$70 throughout the day.
-You can also often find affordable cruise deals with RealNZ on Klook, Viator or Tripadvisor.
+The cheapest cruise at Milford Sound is usually with Mitre Peak Cruises.
+Their two-hour cruise takes you to all the highlights that other cruises see, majestic mountain views, seal rock and under Stirling Falls, for around NZ$145 per adult (of course, price is subject to change).
+You will find a similar price with Southern Discoveries if you pick their most basic package (i.e. without kayaking or the underwater observatory).

 The Guide to Milford Sound on a Budget© Pixabay